archfz/cypress-duration-metrics/README.md

 But it is not entirely correct, as there is still time that can be spent by cypress before loading in the plugin and after `after:run` on shutdown.

+#### `Test retries`

+Time spent on tests from all specs that failed and retried.
+Time is measured only from the retries and not the last try, which is considered the main execution.

 #### `Total run time`

 Time spent between `before:run` and `after:run` dispatch.